Build

 When your Solution has no apps, the [Apps](/reference/apps.md) page will prompt you to describe an app for Appfarm AI to build with its agents.&#x20;

-Once a prompt has been submitted, the planning agent will create a plan for building the app, breaking the request down into implementation tasks.
+Once a prompt has been submitted, the orchestrator agent will ask questions, and once the scope is clear, create a plan for building the app.
+A plan is built by breaking the request down into implementation *tasks*.
 You can refine the plan by asking the agent to add, revise, or remove tasks.&#x20;

 Once you're satisfied with the plan, click **Build App**.
 The Appfarm AI sidebar will open with your initial prompt and the list of implementation tasks, and the builder agents will automatically start working on the first task.